PMN mine: Render-safe procedure

 It is considered extremely dangerous to disarm PMN mines by removing the fuze, unless they have only recently been laid and are in good condition.
-Even if this is the case, what appears to be a standard PMN-1 mine may in fact be the PMN-3 or MC-3 versions, which feature an integral anti-handling device which is specifically designed to kill deminers.
+Even if this is the case, what appears to be a standard PMN-1 mine may in fact be the PMN-3 or MS-3 versions, which feature an integral anti-handling device which is specifically designed to kill deminers.
 In any case it is very easy to boobytrap a standard PMN mine by attaching a pull-fuze to it, or by placing an ML-7 pressure-release antihandling device underneath.
 Therefore, the standard render-safe procedure for PMN mines is to destroy them in situ using a small explosive charge.